Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/TESTING.md

     E. When logged in as a user with staff or superuser status, being able to see some figures or orders in the store.
     T. Logging in as a user with superuser status, making sure the store management icon appears and been able to see the graphs of number of orders and average order value and easily understand what is said.
 Testing this across all devices.
     R.Graphs are visible and its easy to understand what it going on.
-The dates are not in the correct order though.
+The dates are not in the correct order though on the Heroku App.
+    F. Updated the postgres SQL queries to have an ORDER BY in.
+Refreshed the page

 2. To be able to see daily sales.

-    E.
-    T.
-    R.
+    This was covered in the story above so is working fine.

 3. To be able to easily see what products need re-stocking.

-    E.
-    T.
-    R.
+    E. Being able to see a list of what products are out of stock and be able to re-order them.
+    T. Check the store admin page to see the Out of stock list.
+    R. There is a list of what items are out of stock, but there is no extra functionality.
+With a deadline, this is been added to the list of features still to implement.

-4. To be able to manually adjust and manage stock, editing prices and descriptions.
+4. To be able to manually adjust and manage stock.

     E.
     T.